WHO SHOULD I EXPECT TO FIND AT ST. GEORGE'S?

 If you have a child with special needs, please contact our Associate Rector John Shellito to let us know how we might make attendance at St. George's an easier and more comfortable experience for your family.

 St. George's is a vibrant and engaged community that values individuals for their unique gifts and provides space for ownership and innovation in service of the greater community.
-Visit our Community page to find ways to connect and become active within our parish.
-Visit our Action page to find ways to connect with and serve the greater community.
+Look through our “Get Involved” menu to find ways to connect and become active within our parish.
+You will find many ways to connect with and serve the greater community.